Xfers/docs/source/includes/Core/_useraccount.md

 Attribute | Description
 --------- | -----------
 id | ID of the Charge/Payout/Withdrawal/Payout.
 You can use this ID to query [Charges](/#retrieve-a-charge) and [Payouts](/#retrieve-a-payout).
-type | 6 types: Credit Card, Payment Link, Charge, Payout, Withdrawal, Deposit amount | If money going out of account, negative.
+type | 5 types: Credit Card, Charge, Payout, Withdrawal, Deposit amount | If money going out of account, negative.
 If coming in, positive.
 Note that only a completed Charge will actually deduct money.
 For example, if a Charge is expired/accepted/pending/unclaimed, no money will actually flow in/out of the wallet, even though there is a amount displayed. fee | Fee charged by Xfers for the transaction, if any.
 Will be 0 if no fees metadata | Shows additional information about a transaction